Charles Barkla: Commemoration

-In 1917, Barkla was awarded the Nobel Prize in Physics "for his discovery of the characteristic Röntgen radiation of the elements".
-He was also awarded the Hughes Medal of the Royal Society the same year.

 Barkla crater on the Moon is named in his honour.

 A plaque was placed on Hermitage of Braid to commemorate Barkla's 16-year stay there.
 A plaque has also been installed in the vicinity of the Canongate, near the Faculty of Education Buildings at the University of Edinburgh.

 Additionally, a lecture theatre at the University of Liverpool's Physics department, as well as a Biophysics Laboratory in the Biological Science Department, are named after him.
 In 2012, a gritter in Barkla's hometown of Widnes was named in his honour, following a competition run by the local newspaper.
 In Widnes, they have a retirement housing complex named the Barkla Fields.